aliyun/terraform-provider-alicloud/website/docs/d/privatelink_vpc_endpoint_services.html.markdown

 	* `auto_accept_connection` - Whether to automatically accept terminal node connections..
 	* `connect_bandwidth` - The connection bandwidth.
 	* `id` - The ID of the Vpc Endpoint Service.
-	* `resources` - Service resources added to the endpoint service.
-		* `resource_id` - The id of service resources added to the endpoint service.
-		* `resource_type` - The type of service resource added to the endpoint service.
 	* `service_business_status` - The business status of the terminal node service..
 	* `service_description` - The description of the terminal node service.
 	* `service_domain` - The domain of service.